alesanfra/lychrel/docs/source/index.rst

 Welcome to Lychrel's documentation!
 ===================================

-Lychrel is a collection of python functions which implements famous mathematical problems, and it is named after the `lychrel numbers <https://en.wikipedia.org/wiki/Lychrel_number>`_.
+Lychrel is a collection of python functions which implement famous mathematical problems, and it is named after the `lychrel numbers <https://en.wikipedia.org/wiki/Lychrel_number>`_.

 Check out the :doc:`usage` section for further information, including